 We decided to explore up a side valley to see if that road would lead to the bridge.

-But while we didn’t find the bridge, but we did find the coolest road we’ve yet driven in Switzerland.
+But while we didn’t find the bridge, we did find one of the coolest roads we’ve driven in Switzerland.
 Climbing up into a forested canyon along the raging Kärstelen Creek, the road narrowed to one lane in places with hairpin curves cut right into the mountainside in a series of curving tunnels.

 What we didn’t know was that a landslide had blocked the main highway, and it was simply impassable.
-In lieu of any kind of electronic signage to inform drivers, officials had merely used orange tape to put a giant X over Andermatt where it appeared on signs, including the sign we’d seen back in Amsteg.
+In lieu of any kind of electronic signage to inform drivers though, officials merely used orange tape to put a giant “X” over Andermatt wherever it appeared on road signs, including the sign we’d seen back in Amsteg.

 Had we known…

 Trying to stay on the curving road in monsoon rains, I felt only bemusement.
-Knowing that the Swiss can put a tramway in a vertical cliff and plop a restaurant on a pointy 14’er, I could only assume they were having a bit of a laugh when they built the road upon which we found ourselves driving.
+Knowing that the Swiss can put a tramway up a vertical cliff and plop a restaurant on a pointy 14’er, I could only assume they were having a bit of a laugh when they built the road we found ourselves driving.

 We were so close!
 Gah!

-She gave him excellent directions on how to reach a construction area being used for parking.
+She gave him excellent directions on how to reach a nearby construction area being used for parking.
 From there, we could walk the kilometer through the tunnel along the train tracks to the bridge.
 Only car traffic wasn’t allowed.
-We were in business!!

 Our first glimpse of Teufelsbrücke was not of the bridge, but of the torrential Reuss River crashing through the craggy Schöllenen Gorge just above the bridge.
 With spring melt water from the surrounding peaks, it was spectacular.

 Legend says that the forces of nature were so strong in the Schoellenen Gorge that no man could build a bridge to cross the chasm.
 Only the Devil himself had the power to achieve such a feat.